lucasrodriguex/fastify-rest-api-template/README.md

 This project contains a template to build Fastify Rest APIs with all configuration

 Lang: Typescript

 Lint: eslint configured

 Logs: configured using elastic search ecs logging, with configured traceId

-Monitorig: built in monitoring using prometheus in `/metrics` endpoints
+Monitorig: built in monitoring using prometheus in `/metrics` endpoint

 Architecture: this project organization follows [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/) pattern

 Healthcheck: health check endpoint is `/health`, feel free to change if you need to validade some dependency

 Dockerfile with distroless image and docker-compose file so you can easily run in any cloud provider